-The ArcelorMittal Orbit is a tall viewing tower overlooking the old Olympic Stadium, but it also has a twisting tube slide around the outside all the way down to the ground.
+The ArcelorMittal Orbit is a viewing tower that overlooks the old Olympic Stadium, but it also has a twisting tube slide around the outside.

-If you can’t face the crowds and high ticket prices at London Zoo then try the monkeys, meerkats and farmyard animals at Battersea Park Zoo instead.
+If you can’t face the big crowds at London Zoo then try the monkeys and meerkats at Battersea Park Children’s Zoo instead.

-The BFI shows all the latest blockbuster movies on one of the country’s biggest cinema screens, plus some 3D documentaries about space, nature and dinosaurs.
+The BFI shows all the latest movies on one of the country’s biggest film screens, plus some 3D documentaries about space, nature and dinosaurs.

-A sightseeing cruise up the Thames is a great way to show your kids some of London’s landmarks without having to pound the pavement all day.
+A sightseeing cruise up the river is a great way to show your kids some landmarks without having to pound the pavement all day.

-This parade is very popular with families, but be aware that the crowd size is in the thousands.
-If you have very little kids then the Dismounting Ceremony might be better.
+This parade is popular with families but the crowds can be huge.
+If you have little kids then the Dismounting Ceremony in Whitehall might be better.

-A cross between Alton Towers and London Zoo, Chessington has got rollercoaster rides, funfair rides, lions, tigers, an aquarium and themed hotels.
+A cross between Alton Towers and London Zoo, this place has got rollercoaster rides, lions, tigers and an aquarium.

-One of the best things about visiting London over the Christmas period is all the open-air ice rinks, decorated with festive lights and fir trees and fairground carousels.
+One of the best things about visiting London over Christmas is all the open-air ice rinks, decorated with festive lights and fairground carousels.

-The Christmas lights start going up in early November and the big Christmas tree in Trafalgar Square appears in December.
-Why not take your kids to see them one night?
+The Christmas lights start going up in early November and the big Christmas tree in Trafalgar Square is lit at the beginning of December.

 If your kids are too young for the London Dungeon then try the Clink Prison Museum instead because it’s a lot less scary – and much cheaper!